openfl/OpenFLDevelopersGuide/keyboard-input/virtual-keyboards.md

 {

-//Fill the stage if possible, but avoid the area covered by a keyboard var desiredBounds = new Rectangle( 0, 0, this.stage.stageWidth,
+//Fill the stage if possible, but avoid the area covered by a keyboard var desiredBounds = new Rectangle( 0, 0, this.stage.stageWidth, this.stage.stageHeight );

-this.stage.stageHeight );

-if( this.stage.stageHeight - this.stage.softKeyboardRect.height &lt; desiredBounds.height )
+if( this.stage.stageHeight - this.stage.softKeyboardRect.height < desiredBounds.height )

 desiredBounds.height = this.stage.stageHeight - this.stage.softKeyboardRect.height;